Medical Genetics: Multifactorial Inheritance

 What is multifactorial inheritance?

-Multifactorial inheritance is when more than one factor causes a trait or health problem,
+Multifactorial inheritance is when more than 1 factor causes a trait or health problem,

 such as a birth defect or chronic illness.
-The main factor is genes.
-But the cause
+Genes can be a factor, but other things

 Alcohol and tobacco

 Often one sex—males or females—is affected more often than the other for certain traits

 Multifactorial conditions tend to run in families.
 This is because they are partly